 Pirate IMG Sports Network

-The partnership, which guarantees the university an annual rights fee plus additional considerations based upon revenue generated by IMG College, encompasses all sales and marketing opportunities associated with ECU sports, including radio and television programming, game programs and other athletics publications, signage in all campus athletic venues, and at-event corporate promotions and hospitality functions.
+The partnership, which now runs through 2023 and continues to guarantee the university an annual rights fee plus additional considerations based upon revenue generated by IMG College, encompasses all sales and marketing opportunities associated with ECU sports, including radio and television programming, game programs and other athletics publications, signage in all campus athletic venues, and at-event corporate promotions and hospitality functions.

 Pirate Football On The Radio

-Former Pirate defensive standout Kevin Monroe, while in his 10th overall season on the network broadcast team, joins Charles in the booth for the sixth-straight year as lead analyst after serving a previous role as sideline reporter.
-The four-year letterman and All-Conference USA performer was a key member of Pirates' secondary beginning in 1996, topping the program in interceptions as a junior and senior and still stands as the school`s record-holder for the longest interception return with a 100-yarder against Louisville Nov.
+Former Pirate defensive standout Kevin Monroe, while in his 13th overall season on the network broadcast team, joins Charles in the booth for the ninth-straight year as lead analyst after serving a previous role as sideline reporter.
+The four-year letterman and All-Conference USA performer was a key member of Pirates' secondary beginning in 1996, topping the program in interceptions as a junior and senior, and currently shares a school record for the longest interception return with a 100-yarder against Louisville Nov.
 14, 1998.

 Rounding out the broadcast team are sideline reporter Marty Feurer and network engineer/producer David Horn.
-Feurer, who will begin his 20th year on the network this fall, serves as public affairs director for Time Warner Cable's Wilmington division.
-The 2012 campaign will mark Horn's seventh year with the Pirate IMG Radio Network.
-Horn, who currently works as a weekday morning news anchor for the North Carolina News Network, will also serve as booth host in addition to his engineering and production responsibilities.
+Feurer, who will begin his 23rd year on the network this fall, serves as director of development for Battleship North Carolina in Wilmington.
+The 2015 campaign will mark Horn's 10th year with the Pirate IMG Radio Network.
+Horn will also serve as booth host in addition to his engineering and production responsibilities.

 100,000-Watt Flagship Steers Pirate IMG Radio Network

-WNCT-FM's powerful signal provides expanded coverage for ECU sports, extending to Raleigh (to the west), southern Virginia (to the north) and up and down the North Carolina coastline.
+WNCT-FM's powerful signal provides expanded coverage for ECU sports, extending to Raleigh (to the west), southern Virginia (to the north), northern South Carolina (to the south) and up and down the North Carolina coastline.